deciduously/music/post.md

 By the end of this post our program will:

-1. Support a full range of keys of different types.
+1. Support a full range of key signatures of different types.
 1. Use a full 108-key extended [piano](https://en.wikipedia.org/wiki/Piano) [keyboard](https://en.wikipedia.org/wiki/Musical_keyboard).
 1. Produce any arbitrary tone we ask for.
 1. Play back sequences recorded in a rudimentary [notation format](https://en.wikipedia.org/wiki/Musical_notation).